 #4 – She values and promotes inclusion and gender diversity.

 “At the beginning of my career, I observed in many boardroom meetings that I was the only woman in the room,” Yvonne says.
 “That kind of environment brings psychological pressure.
 But nowadays, in these types of meetings, it’s much more balanced than before.
 And not just at Deloitte — in many other organizations, as well.”

 “We are quite gender-balanced in Risk Advisory in China,” Yvonne notes.
 “We focus on equality and open-mindedness, from recruitment to promotion to long-term career development.
 As a result, we have a lot of females working in this function.
 In fact, nearly two-thirds of Risk Advisory professionals in China are female!”

 “The respectful and equal culture helps a lot,” she says.
 “And as I mentioned, the firm facilitates female career development by providing a lot of support.
 I encourage people to take advantage of the flexible hours and working arrangements we offer.
-I also encourage our people to participate in Deloitte’s global programmes and initiatives, such as those for new mothers, for fostering women in cyber and for advancing into leadership roles.
-I’ve participated in many leadership development programmes myself and I also actively promote and push such programmes to help develop female leaders in my function.”
+I also encourage our people to participate in Deloitte’s global programs and initiatives, such as those for new mothers, for fostering women in cyber, and for advancing into leadership roles.
+I’ve participated in many leadership development programs myself, and I also actively promote and push such programs to help develop female leaders in my function.”

 #5 – She encourages women and men to pursue careers in risk.